aiven/aiven-docs/docs/products/clickhouse/howto/copy-data-across-instances.md

     :::tip
     If you have the
     [managed credentials integration](/docs/products/clickhouse/concepts/data-integration-overview#managed-credentials-integration)
-    enabled, you can use instread:
+    enabled, you can use instead:

     ```sql
     SELECT * FROM remoteSecure('service_YOUR_REMOTE_CLUSTER', db.remote_engine_table) LIMIT 3;